ellexus/mistral_plugins/output/mistral_postgresql/readme.rst

 The plug-in accepts the following command line options:

---defaults-file=config-file | -c config-file
-  The name of a PostgreSQL formated ``options file`` containing the database connection details.
-See ``Password Hiding`` below for more details.

 --error=filename | -e filename
   The name of the file to which any error messages will be written.